jaxfang/learngit/readme.txt

-This is git version control
+This is git version control.
+add GPL.